How Much Does a Crown Cost With Insurance? A Simple Guide to Costs and Coverage

 How Much Does a Crown Cost With MetLife Insurance?

-MetLife insurance covers 50% of crown costs by categorizing them as Type C according to the low and high PPO dental plans.
+MetLife insurance covers 50% of crown costs by categorizing them as Type C under the low- and high-PPO dental plans.
 Note that this 50% coverage applies after a 12-month wait period with treatment at an in-network provider.[8]
 Veterans can choose between the standard and high options as part of the MetLife VADIP plan.
-You may choose in-network as well as out-of-network dentists.
-The crown cost coverage ranges between 20% and 50% as part of this plan.[9]
+You may choose in-network and out-of-network dentists.
+The crown cost coverage ranges from 20% to 50% under this plan.[9]

 A dental crown with insurance can significantly reduce out-of-pocket expenses and make treatment more affordable.
 However, if you're currently uninsured or exploring low-cost alternatives, don’t miss our detailed guide: “Cheapest Crown for a Tooth.”
 It breaks down budget-friendly options to help you protect your smile without overspending.